alni/DigitalNightstand/DigitalNightstand.tingapp/README.md

 unique for each platform.

 * `config.json` - contains all user configured settings.
-This includes all settings configured with the Web Frontend (excluding the _Forecast IO API Key_)
+This includes all settings configured with the Web Frontend (excluding the _Dark Sky API Key_)
 * `weather/private.json` - contains private user data that should not be shared.
-This includes the Forecast IO API Key set from the Web Frontend
+This includes the Dark Sky API Key set from the Web Frontend

-### Forecast IO API Key ###
+### Dark Sky API Key ###

-When downloaded weather data using the Forecast Service, a Forecast IO API Key must be provided.
+When downloaded weather data using the weather forecast service, a Dark Sky API Key must be provided.

 This can be set from the Web Frontend.

-When the value of Forecast IO API Key field is changed the API Key is automatically saved to `weather/private.json`.
+When the value of Dark Sky API Key field is changed the API Key is automatically saved to `weather/private.json`.
 If successful the field is cleared to prevent reading of the API key.

-The Forecast IO API Key is never loaded to the configuration page.
+The Dark Sky API Key is never loaded to the configuration page.

 --------